alexeyzimarev/MassTransit.EventStoreIntegration/README.md

 to trigger the instance event handler, which changes the instance state.
 All changes are then saved as separate events.

+Keep in mind that state transitions are recorded implicitly as separate events of type `SagaInstanceTransitioned`.
+Those events don't need to be explicitly handled, it happens automatically.

 The last step is to tell MassTransit to use the EventStore repository:

 ```csharp